(meth'' il fen' i date)

 Methylphenidate may slow children's growth or weight gain.
 Your child's doctor will watch his or her growth carefully.
 Talk to your child's doctor if you have concerns about your child's growth or weight gain while he or she is taking this medication.
 Talk to your child's doctor about the risks of giving methylphenidate to your child.

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature, away from light and excess heat and moisture (not in the bathroom).
 Store methylphenidate in a safe place so that no one else can take it accidentally or on purpose.
-Keep track of how many tablets or capsules are left so you will know if any are missing.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Keep track of how many tablets or capsules or how much liquid is left so you will know if any medication is missing.

 What should I do in case of OVERDOSE?

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Symptoms of overdose may include the following:

 - uncontrollable shaking of a part of the body

 - hallucinating (seeing things or hearing voices that do not exist)